Jean Criss' Breast Cancer Survivor Story

-Jean Criss - Founder, Designer & soon to be 10-year Survivor this summer!
-Learn about her inspiring story and the new Collection.
+Jean Criss - Founder, Designer & 10-year Breast Cancer Survivor!
+Learn about Jean's inspiring story and the new Collection.
 There is so much more to follow - designs for every stage and phase of post-recovery for women and men.
 Made for Survivors by a Survivor who understands.
 Don't let cancer get the BREAST of you!
 I wish you all the breast!

 Learn more about 'My 2nd Act' story published in NOU Magazine for Women Survivors!
 (April 2016).
 Jean Criss’ 10-year Survivor Story will be premiere in NOU Magazine’s Commemorative Print Edition at SURVIVORville (Nashville, TN, July 2017).

 They say it takes a village to launch a company or a product and I've been fortunate to have been coached and advised by the very best across multiple industries.
 CRISSCROSS started in my living room (well actually my hospital bed) -- and I've purposefully kept my business small in a scrappy start-up sort of way.
 I got my hands wet and dry.
 I became intensively involved in every aspect of the business from innovation to design, illustration, branding, partnering, manufacturing, operations, research, marketing, sales, distribution, and so on.
 It's certainly a different game when you're launching a company from the ground up but I had the fortune to draw upon my 25 years in media, management, high-tech sales and marketing.
 Without this business foundation, and the inspiration I got as a Breast Cancer Survivor, confidence as an inspiring new Author, sharing my personal story, allowed me to reach this new career plateau.